Get in Touch

 }

-The featured post takes up a 2×2 area, while the remaining posts auto-place into the remaining slots.
-This kind of layout used to require complex JavaScript or deeply nested HTML — Grid does it in a handful of CSS declarations.
+This kind of layout used to require complex JavaScript or deeply nested HTML.
+Grid handles it in a handful of CSS declarations.

 .layout {